nohzafk/cli2eli/README.md

 ```

 After generating the interactive functions, you can directly invoke the commands associated with your external CLI tools in Emacs.
 Each command will have a unique prefix, as specified in your JSON configuration, ensuring easy access and organization.

+### EAT

+[eat](https://codeberg.org/akib/emacs-eat) will be used if it is installed, otherwise fallback to built-in `term`, for displaying the command output buffer and start process asynchronously, becasuse it is blazingly fast.

 ## Motivation
 During software development, especially in containerized environments, developers often find themselves repeatedly executing similar command sequences.
 For instance: